cli-kit/cli-command/README.md

 Help output can be converted into the following formats by setting environment variables:

-* Plain text help designed to be [help2man][help2man] compatible
+* Plain text help designed to be [help2man](http://www.gnu.org/software/help2man/) compatible.
-* JSON text used as an intermediary format for other converters
+* JSON text used as an intermediary format for other converters.
-* TODO: man page format
+* TODO: man page format.
-* TODO: markdown format
+* TODO: markdown format.
-* TODO: markdown+pandoc format
+* TODO: markdown+pandoc format.

 #### Plain

-The default `GNU` style help output is designed to be compatible with [help2man][help2man].
+The default `GNU` style help output is designed to be compatible with [help2man](http://www.gnu.org/software/help2man/).

 #### JSON